Northeastern-Electric-Racing/NER-PM-Dashboard/README.md

 	- Type `git commit -a -m [message]` to commit
 	- Style your message in the format: `#[issue number] - [description of changes made]` (e.g. `#18 - fixed typo in variable name`)

-- ### Run / check code in the Google runtime environment:
+- ### Run and check code in the Google runtime environment:
 	- Make sure you have clasp installed and working
 	- Make sure to go to https://script.google.com/ then into settings and turn google appscript API on **WHILE LOGGED INTO @husky.neu.edu**